 Something that Suunto has to improve.

-Everything we have covered in the Ambit3 for racing will be the same when you ride your bike.
-The main difference is that instead of showing the pace (in minutes per kilometer) it will show you the speed (in km/h or m/h).
-If you have a handlebar holder, you can put the watch there and use it as a mileage counter.
-Unfortunately for triathletes, the Ambit3 Sport does not have a quick release kit, so the procedure for T1 and T2 is a little longer if you want to put the watch on the handlebar.
+Everything we've covered on the Ambit3 for running will be the same when you ride a bike.
+The main difference is that instead of showing pace (in minutes per kilometer) it will show you speed (in km/h or m/h).
+If you have a handlebar mount, podhen place the watch there and use it as a kilometer counter.
+Unfortunately for triathletes, the Ambit3 Sport does not have a quick release kit, so the procedure for T1 and T2 is a bit longer if you want to put the watch on the handlebars.

 An important aspect when using Suunto as a mileage counter is how fast the displayed speed is updated, as there is no data from the clock accelerometer and therefore FusedSpeed here, so I leave you with a video where you can check it out for yourself.

-What is the difference between cycling mode and running mode?
-The support of external sensors.
-The problem if you come from an Ambit2 is that your accessories will have ANT+ connectivity, but in the Ambit3 Suunto has switched to Bluetooth Smart connectivity, so if those sensors do not have dual connectivity you will have to put them in a box, or change watch brands.
-The sensors supported are speed and/or cadence (there are speed only, cadence only sensors, but the most common nowadays are speed and cadence sensors) and power meters.
-You will do all this from the "Pair" menu, where you will be able to search for accessories.
+What differentiates the cycling mode from the running mode?
+External sensor support.
+The problem if you are coming from an Ambit2 is that your accessories will have ANT+ connectivity, but in the Ambit3 Suunto has switched to using Bluetooth Smart connectivity, so if those sensors don't have dual connectivity you will have to put them in a case, or change watch brands.
+The sensors supported are speed and/or cadence (there are speed-only, cadence-only sensors, but most common these days are speed and cadence) and power meters.
+All this you will do from the "Attach" menu, where podhen do the accessory search.

 Another highlight of the Ambit3 Sport is when swimming, as it allows you to obtain heart rate data.
 Watches with a digital connection to their sensors (ANT+ and Bluetooth) do not receive the pulse information, as this type of signal is not able to penetrate the water beyond 5cm.
 Polar has managed to solve this problem in the V800 by adding connection via the 5kHz band (analog), in addition to Bluetooth connectivity.